-Nevertheless, there’s one good free VPN without data limits, namely ProtonVPN.
+Nevertheless, there’s at least one good free VPN without data limits, namely ProtonVPN.
 The free version of this VPN can be quite slow at times.
 This is because all its free users are spread out over just three servers.
 When these servers get too crowded, your speed will go down.
 ProtonVPN hopes this makes lengthy use of its free services less attractive.
 If reduced speeds are not an issue for you (for example, if you don’t need your VPN for streaming), ProtonVPN is certainly worth considering.

 A big downside to the data limits of free VPNs is that they’ll often keep you from watching an entire movie or show.
-If you’re watching something on an online stream, or even on Netflix, you’ll hit your data limit after about an hour or two.
+If you’re watching something on an online stream, or even on Netflix, you’ll hit your monthly data limit after about an hour or two.
 So, even if the speed of the connection isn’t an issue, your viewing pleasure will be short-lived.

 Free VPNs Without Speed Caps